greg-raven/Uncommon-Sense/_posts/2023-06-11-power-is-the-prize.md

 layout: post
 categories:
     - corruption
-author: 'Oliver Wendell Holmes Jr.'
+tag: 'Oliver Wendell Holmes Jr.'
 ---

 The only prize much cared for by the powerful is power.